patryk-bernasiewicz/superhero-app/README.md

 ## Steps to push forward

 1. Use `create-react-app`, do cleanup, add README ✅
-2. Add Dockerfile file with config for production build ✅
+2. Add Dockerfile and docker-compose file with config for production build ✅
-3. Add `json-server` and apply provided JSON
+3. Add `json-server` and apply provided JSON ✅
+    - Add `json-server` as a service in `docker-compose.yml` ✅
 4. Setup Husky & linting before commit
 5. Add Error Boundary wrapper
 6. Add React Context for Superheros